hectorserranodelafuente/stepByStep/README.md

 # stepByStep
-a 2FA code structure that use email as second step item receiver.
+a 2FA code structure that uses email as second step item receiver.